saul-byte/saul-byte.github.io/index.md

 * Lab 11

-    Lab 11, Part 1 ended being a terrific assignment that introduced Object-Orientated Programming OOP, and class structuring.
-This one was the most difficult lab I had done at the time because of the switch from Procedural Programming to OOP was abrupt but necessary as OOP is a more applicable form of programming in C++ which would only prepare me for the future.
+    Lab 11, Part 1 ended being a terrific assignment that introduced Object-Orientated Programming __OOP__, and class structuring.
+This one was the most difficult lab I had done at the time because of the switch from _Procedural Programming_ to _OOP_ was abrupt but necessary as _OOP_ is a more applicable form of programming in C++ which would only prepare me for the future.
 I also enjoyed this lab considering I employed various strategies of coding from my entire semester of learning like for loops, data-type conversions, vectors, push_back, etc.